Stories from our fantastic volunteers

 Val Robbins Story

 I retired from work in 2002 and wanted to take on some voluntary work, I saw an advert in the local supermarket for volunteer drivers for BAB (the former name of BucksVision) which interested me.
-I got in touch with the Chairman and asked if I could attend a club meeting to see if this was the short of charity work that would suit me.
+I got in touch with the Chairman and asked if I could attend a club meeting to see if this was the sort of charity work that would suit me.
 I was immediately hooked, the volunteers and members were so friendly, I contacted the Head Office and volunteered as a Driver.

 After a few years I became the Secretary for Chalfont Division which I have found very rewarding.
 I have met so many interesting people over the years, our members are definitely from the ‘Older Generation’ but their bravery coping with sight problems I have found quite humbling and inspiring.
 The only down side is that many of the members I have known over the last 16 years have now left this world, but the happy memories I have of them and the stories they have told me, I will remember always.
 Tragically my husband died 8 years ago, I could not have coped without the friendship of the Volunteers and Members at Chalfont Division, their support I will never forget.